+

 Language

-Both Dowdy and Barbara Mellix talks about the judgment that comes along with an individual’s language.
-Mellix states how she struggled throughout her life over the identity of speech and from writing.
-To overcome this identity, Mellix expresses a duel identity by speaking Black English during a certain time and during another time she talks and writes in Standard English.
-On the other hand, Dowdy talks about the hidden harmful power that lies beneath language as well as the attitudes regarded towards language on students in the classroom (Deplit 158).
-Both of this books share common themes of the impacts of language and the effects of the same.
-The kind of language a person is brought up to speak contributes to the nearby people judging them according to the accent of the language.
-In Ovuh Dyuh, Dowdy describes how she was brought up in Trinidad whereby she was forced by circumstances to communicate in British English so as to perform well in school.
+Both Dowdy and Barbara Mellix talk about the judgment that comes along with an individual’s language.
+Mellix states how she struggled throughout her life with the identity of speech and writing.
+To overcome this identity, Mellix expresses a dual identity by speaking Black English at certain times, and at other times, she talks and writes in Standard English.
+On the other hand, Dowdy talks about the hidden harmful power that lies beneath language, as well as the attitudes regarding language in the classroom (Deplit 158).
+Both of these books share common themes of the impacts of language and its effects.
+The kind of language a person is brought up to speak contributes to nearby people judging them based on the accent of the language.
+In Ovuh Dyuh, Dowdy describes how she was brought up in Trinidad, where she was forced by circumstances to communicate in British English to excel in school.
 This also earned her approvals from her mother.
-However, deep within her soul, Dowdy felt separated from her age mates and also from her inner Trinidadian self (Deplit 158) because she was a Trinidad and not a Britain citizen.
+However, deep within her soul, Dowdy felt separated from her peers and also from her inner Trinidadian self (Deplit 158) because she was a Trinidadian and not a British citizen.

-Language and identity are two things that have being inseparable.
-According to the Dowdy family, British English was the most preferred.
-Their mother would always approve them when they talked the British English.
-In addition, to acquire success in school, one had to communicate in Britain English.
-Using Black English earned one laughter and scorning from their friends.
-Dowdy’s mother insisted that she ought to bear in mind that she was addressing to a white audience.
+Language and identity are two things that have been inseparable.
+According to the Dowdy family, British English was the preferred language.
+Their mother would always approve of them when they spoke British English.
+In addition, to achieve success in school, one had to communicate in British English.
+Using Black English earned laughter and scorn from their friends.
+Dowdy’s mother insisted that she ought to bear in mind that she was addressing a white audience.
 She also describes how she came to be aware of the contrast between the reality and her language fantasy when she announced “over there” and received laughers and giggles from her friends who were of the British English.
 In Mellix’s family, natural language was commonly used within the family by the family members and friends (Joseph 37).
 Barbara Mellix recalls how she was taught the art of speaking and when to do it.
-The Mellix family only talked British English when addressing people outside their family and when they needed to gain equality with the rest of the people.
+The Mellix family only spoke British English when addressing people outside their family and when they needed to gain equality with the rest of the people.
 Melix was aware that she was discriminative and shaming their real selves by communicating in Standard English.
-Mother tongue was commonly used and accepted in the Mellix family while the Dowdy family disapproved it and considered Standard English to be more effective and acceptable throughout the nation.
-(Reforma association 17).
+Mother tongue was commonly used and accepted in the Mellix family, while the Dowdy family disapproved of it and considered Standard English to be more effective and acceptable throughout the nation (Reforma association 17).

 GET A PRICE QUOTE